How to Deal with Getting Ghosted in a Serious Relationship

 Keep in mind that it won’t last forever.
 In fact, you can give yourself a “cut off” period.
 But, before that time, don’t be afraid to really set your emotions free and do what you need to grieve.

-The fact is, you may never fully know why they chose to leave.
+Also, it’s important to remember you may never fully know why they chose to leave.
 It could be something you did that they didn’t like, or it could be something going on in their own head.
 The possible reasons why they left are endless.
+The truth is that your partner didn’t take the time to tell you what was happening, which didn’t allow you the opportunity to work on the relationship.
+And that part is never your fault.

 Trying to figure it all out will only cause you more pain.
 Plus, it won’t allow you the freedom to fully move on.